 The Nigeria Customs Service has clarified that solar panels remain exempt from import duty and VAT.
-This follows confusion over tariff classifications, with customs confirming the correct classification under specific HS Codes for duty-free status.
+This announcement addresses recent confusion over tariff classifications, confirming the correct HS Codes that grant them duty-free status.

 Nigeria Customs Clarifies Free Import Duty on Solar Panels